benjystanton/benjystanton.github.io/src/posts/2013-05-14-crafting-animation-on-the-web.md

 ### timing-function:

 I think timing-function is the really important one here.
-This feature is more commonly referred to as easing, and it&#8217;s a really important property that can have a massive effect the feel of your animation, so I urge you to take some time here.
+This feature is more commonly referred to as easing, and it's a really important property that can have a massive effect the feel of your animation, so I urge you to take some time here.
 Although you can use some pre-defined types of easing, I prefer to create my own using the mysterious cubic-bézier function.

 Luckily, there are some really great tools on the web that we can use to draw cubic-bézier curves and then preview how they move.
-You don&#8217;t need to be good at drawing, maths or French to have a go either.
+You don't need to be good at drawing, maths or French to have a go either.
 Just have a play, then when you are happy, grab the values it gives you and stick them into your CSS.

   * [matthewlein.com/ceaser/][9]
   * [cubic-bezier.com][10]